Skip to content

 SubprocessorPurpose of ProcessingLocation

-OpenAIService provider for hosting large language models and embeddings and for abuse preventionUSA
+OpenAIService provider for large language models and embeddings

 SentryApplication loggingUSA